 - Study in a historic city and county, surrounded by visitor attractions including country houses, museums and industrial archaeology

-- Gain practical experience of the heritage industry, with work placements to enhance your employability
+- Gain practical experience of the heritage industry, with work-based consultancies to enhance your employability

 - Build your networks and undertake fascinating real-world projects, drawing on our links with local, national and international heritage organisations